 In a free and open market where you can build anything they want, serve billions of customers, make a massive positive impact on the world and in return, society will reward you with hundreds of billions of dollars.

 When a society gives freedom to the market, progress is maximized.
-United States is the best case study for this.
-In 250 years, US went from farming to largest economy of the planet.
+The United States is the best case study for this.
+In 250 years, the US went from farming to the largest economy on the planet.
 The more freedom you provide, the more innovation and more entrepreneurship there is.

-So, more freedom drives more progress, but least amount of equality overtime.
+So, more freedom drives more progress, but less equality overtime.
 Even though everyone is further ahead than they started 200 years ago, 100 years ago or even 10 years ago.
-Everyone will be living better life, but some people(entrepreneurs) who started those businesses will get much further ahead than an average person.
+Everyone will be living a better life, but some people(i.e. Entrepreneurs and business mens) who started those businesses will get much further ahead than an average person.

 So, in a democracy, there’s always a tension between freedom and quality.
 And the winner is decided in the elections, where people decide what their democracy should vote for.

 In other words, freedom produces prosperity.
-And prosperity does produce some inquality.
+And prosperity does produce some inequality.
 People like Elon Musk and Jeff Bezos are super producers of progress and innovation.
-And in return they are rewarded by the society.
+And in return they are rewarded by society.